richardTowers/verify-tech-docs/source/documentation/env/envRequestform.md

     Enter an alternative service name, for example *access your personal tax account*.
-This appears on the *Other ways to...* content in the hub, which appears when a user can't verify their identity using GOV.UK Verify.
+This appears on the *Other ways to...* content in the hub, which appears when a user can't prove their identity using GOV.UK Verify.
 If you don't provide an alternative service name, the GOV.UK Verify team sets it to the service display name by default.